 While female politicians are generally well-respected, unlike men, women must demonstrate they are exceptional housewives and mothers before the public considers them serious candidates.
 In 2014, 3 women were major party presidential candidates.
-In 2022,

-29% of lower house and 31% of upper house parliament members were women, compared with 29% and 25% in the US Congress, respectively.
-The current Vice President, Francia Marquez, took office in 2022.
+In 2022, 29% of lower house and 31% of upper house parliament members were women, compared with 29% and 25% in the US Congress, respectively.
+The current Vice President, Francia Marguez, took office in 2022.

-Gender Based Violence (GBV)

-Women face a significant level of violence in Colombia, some of it related to Colombia's internal conflicts (see p.
-7-11 of History and Myth).
+Gender Based Violence (GBV) Women face a significant level of related to Colombia's internal conflicts (see History and Myth).
 Between 2001 and 2009, experts estimate that around 500,000 women were subjected to conflict-related sexual violence.